mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In line with this valuing of hybridity, the overall goal of this section to communicate a diversity of participant repertoires [@gutierrez_rethinking_1999], via mediational tactics and resources in learning contexts in order to answer the research questions RQ.P AND RQ3: most specifically clearly in identifying and nurturing dimensions of agency formation in this research to contribute to the field of CGD&P.
 To do this, this chapter widens the focus of data examined beyond the diverse mediational use of GDPs explored in Chapter 6 to include  socio-cultural element of practices when relevant to development of relational agency.
 The following sections are an exploratory mapping of some possible design features which may represent component repertoire elements or facilitate the process of identity development within the design in other ways.

 One key observation of this research is the role of playtesting activity in this learning design as a third spaces, a suitable medium for emerging activities.
 Playtesting is a process common to game making which corresponds to the evaluation phase of design thinking cycles and the process of user testing in HCI [@fullerton_game_2018].
 This section will also explore how playtesting acts as a form of incubator for emerging cultural activities which here start to coalesce into a fledgling idioculture (see glossary).
+To address a gap in existing CGD&P research in the area of explicit cultural creation of spaces (see Chapter 2.4), in this section I explore the process of explicit design interventions to develop identity formational and other dimensions relational agency.

 <!-- COME BACK TO THIS - WHAT IS THE GOAL IN DEPTH. -->